genesis-extensions/genesis/doc/build-unix.md

     ET_DYN

 * Non-executable Stack
-    If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, safecash should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+    If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
+By default, SafeCash Official should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.